How Understanding the True Nature of Things Liberates Us from Suffering

 These classes are based on an ancient Kadampa Buddhist text called, Training in the Mind in Seven Points, according to the modern Buddhist commentary contained in Geshe Kelsang Gyatso’s wonderful book, Universal Compassion.

-- February 21: The Life Transforming Power of Compassion with Kadam Morten
+- March 28: The Joy of Taking and Giving with Kadam Morten